 Jacqueline is a dedicated teacher who works with students around the world.
 Students come to her with diverse goals: some are interested in preparing for auditions or performances, many are interested in building technique and playing at a higher level, and others are looking to begin their study of the harp.

-Throughout her teaching, Jacqueline is interested in connecting with each student, assessing their strengths and weaknesses, and charting a path forward that works both for them as an individual and also within the broader context of the classical music world.
+Throughout her teaching, Jacqueline focuses on connecting with each student, assessing their strengths and weaknesses, and charting a path forward that works both for them as an individual and also within the broader context of the classical music world.
 Jacqueline's teaching approach centers around building skills incrementally.
 She carefully selects repertoire to suit individual students and frequently uses her own pedagogical compositions, both music and exercises, to supplement existing repertoire.

 Given her fascination with how people learn and her pedagogical approach, Jacqueline enjoys working with a variety of students from beginning through advanced levels.
-Jacqueline will meet students where they are and gently guide them to the next level, whether that's learning to read music as they begin to play the harp, or refining technical skills when it comes to complex repertoire.
+Jacqueline always seeks to meet students where they are and gently guide them to the next level, whether that's learning to read music as they begin to play the harp, or refining technical and musical skills in competition preparation.

 Video of a high school student performing Rouet